-When drawing pet portraits, you don't just need to know how to draw animals: the task is to not only create a drawing that’s pleasing to the eye, but one that captures the personality of that particular animal, and not just any dog.
+When drawing pet portraits, you don't just need to know how to draw animals: the task is capture the personality of that particular animal.
+You can't just draw any dog.
 This sweet dog is Poppy, and she was drawn from a reference photo from her humans.

 In the video below, you'll see how this dog drawing came together, and underneath the video you can read step-by-step instructions to guide you through how to draw your own dog portrait.
 For more dog-drawing advice, see our guide on how to draw a dog.
 Want to focus on humans?
 Learn how to draw a face.
 Plus, you may also want to get equipped with one of the best pencils.

 The paper used here is Italian Fabriano Hot Pressed watercolour paper, and the pencils are a variety of Derwent, Steadler Mars Lumigraph and Faber Castell 2B, 4B and 6B pencils.
 Faber Castell’s Putty eraser and a Helix battery-operated pencil sharpener complete the drawing kit we used here.
 Now let's get started.